devlooped/dotnet-vs/readme.md

 | `requires:` | A workload ID |

-All [workload switches](#workload-id-switches) are available too to filter the instance to run.
+All [workload switches](#workload-id-switches) are available too to filter the instance to run, including using the `+` prefix/alias syntax.

 This command will remember the last VS that was located and run.
 So the next time you can just run the same instance by simply using `vs` (since `run` is the default command